-Since 2008, Meals from the Heartland has provided over 100 million meals to the hungry in Iowa and around the world.
+Since 2008, Meals from the Heartland has provided nearly 150 million meals to the hungry in Iowa and around the world.

 The inspiration for the Meals from the Heartland effort began with a 2007 food-packaging event held during Lent by a church in West Des Moines, Iowa.
 The success of that event encouraged leaders to organize a community-wide food-packaging event that would involve more volunteers to feed hungry children and families.
 It was that leap of faith that brought Meals from the Heartland to Des Moines in 2008, resulting in 12,000 volunteers who packaged more than 4 million meals in a week’s time at our first Annual Hunger Fight.